pratiqdev/axiom/README.md

 ## Researh

-- Using MDX would require import statements in each md file!!!! consider replacing char strings with components
-    eg: ^Component/^ will be replaced with `<Component />`
 - Other sevices / sites / apps that programatically create sites from large collections of md files
 - Walking through md / mdx files
-- Generating components using mdx-js
+- Generating components using mdx-js -> unlikely solution (requires imports in each file)
-- How to convert md or mdx to html, with showdown (must be extended for codeblocks / sandboxes) or custom parser
+- How to convert md or mdx to html, with showdown (must be extended for codeblocks / sandboxes), ReactMarkdown or custom parser
+- consider replacing char strings with components
+    eg: ^Component/^ will be replaced with `<Component />`

 ## Routing